lewaabahmad/storybook-poc/README.md

 Notes:

-The official guide for using Storybook with React can be found here (this requires customization):
+The official guide for using Storybook with React can be found here:
 ```
 https://storybook.js.org/basics/guide-react/
 ```